-Wisconsin judge rejects Trump group bid to stop vote recount: media
+Wisconsin judge rejects bid to stop election recount

 The three "Rust Belt" states narrowly supported Trump.
 The New York businessman and former reality TV star who has never previously held public office won by more than 68,000 votes in Pennsylvania and about 11,600 votes in Michigan, according to state figures.

-Stein asked the Michigan Supreme Court to hear an appeal.
-She said the recount was aimed at reinforcing the integrity of Michigan's voting system, while Trump supporters called it a waste of money.
+U.S. District Judge Paul Diamond in Philadelphia said at a hearing that he would return a ruling "first thing Monday morning" on whether he would grant a request for a partial recount of paper ballots and a forensic examination of voting computer systems before the national Dec.
+13 certification deadline.

-Two justices on Thursday disqualified themselves from the case because Trump had listed them as possible nominees to fill the U.S. Supreme Court vacancy, according to court documents.
+Lawyers for the Green Party, the Trump campaign and the state argued the matter for three hours, with Stein's supporters saying the state's election process was so disorganized that state officials had not known the recount petition filing deadlines for some counties.

-(Reporting by Timothy Mclaughlin in Chicago; Editing by Grant McCool)
+(Reporting by Timothy Mclaughlin in Chicago; Additional reporting by David DeKok in Philadelphia and Brendan O'Brien in Milwaukee; Editing by Scott Malone and Grant McCool)